 There are a range of types of intervention you can make from one off interactions to long term strategic projects.

-In our typology work (Duncan and Manners, forthcoming) we have identified a number of types of activity that are typically involved in public engagement, which we have listed in the table below.
-These categories of activity are broad, and when used in different contexts, for different purposes, and with different groups, in informal and formal ways, over short and long timescales, and in different combinations, they take a huge number of forms and formats.
-It is one of the exciting things about working in engagement, there is still room to innovate, captivate and learn.
+In our typology work (Duncan and Manners, forthcoming) we have identified a number of types of activity that are typically involved in public engagement which we have listed in the table below.
+These categories of activity are broad.
+When used in different contexts, for different purposes, with different groups, in informal and formal ways, over short and long timescales, and in different combinations, they take a huge number of forms and formats.
+It is one of the exciting things about working in engagement: there is still room to innovate, captivate and learn.

 Lecture / Presentation